Tears in the Rain: Plot

 The next day Hamdan calls to charm Casey into having lunch with him on his yacht.
 Michael, upon finding out her plans with Hamden, shows up at lunch uninvited.
 The talk switches to a discussion of the party going on at Hamdan's house that evening.
 Hamdan invites her to the event but it's not until she finds out Lord Bredon is going to be there that she accepts.
 Later that evening as Casey is modeling her dress for the party, Michael happens to see that she's wearing a necklace that reminds him of his family crest.
 When she claims that it belonged to her mother, he persists in trying to talk about it, but she laughingly blows off the conversation.

 At the party Casey and Michael have a confrontation with his father who accuses her of being a con artist and tells his son about her trip to his office.
 Michael, who has a deep fear of being taken in by a woman, immediately lays into her.
 Casey becomes distraught by both men attacking her and runs off.
 Michael chases after her ultimately cornering her in a garden house where they end up in a passionate embrace.
 He agrees to hear her side of the story and the pair leave the party.

 Before his own departure, Richard has a flashback revealing the nature of his relationship with Jessie.
 Still concerned that Casey is trouble, Richard asks Hamdan to dig up information on her.
 Hamdan expresses his discomfort with the situation, but this falls on deaf ears.

 Michael and Casey arrive at his apartment after her having told him the story about the letter on the way there.
 The two reexamine the pendant with him verifying that is the family crest.
 Casey and Michael end up sleeping together after the postulating theories about how Jessie and Richard knew each other.
 Meanwhile Richard is lost in his own memories about their meeting and Jessie’s connection to a Bredon family friend, Emily.

-The next morning Hamden calls Richard, and Richard asks him to work on Casey while he talks to Michael.
-Once again Hamden expresses reluctance to involve himself, but Richard hangs up on him.
+The next morning Hamdan calls Richard, and Richard asks him to work on Casey while he talks to Michael.
+Once again Hamdan expresses reluctance to involve himself, but Richard hangs up on him.
 Hamdan then goes to see Casey at her hotel and ends up following her to track down a woman whose name is in her mother's address book.

 Back at the office Richard confronts Michael about Casey, and then Michael turns the confrontation on him asking how Casey's mother got the pendant.
 Richard kicks him out and goes into a flashback about giving the pendant to Jessie.